 Orange (714) 633-0886

 Midwives believe labor is a natural process that needs little intervention.
-As a Midwife, Vicki loves helping her patients feel empowered and supported through their pregnancy, labor and postpartum period.
+As Midwives, Vicki and Rachel love helping their patients feel empowered and supported through their pregnancy, labor and postpartum period.
 Modern prenatal care can sometimes limit the time you have with birth providers and they might not be available for your delivery.
 Each month our Midwife will take on 2-5 patients that she will follow prenatally and commit to deliver their baby and help them have the birth that they want.

 Who qualifies for Midwifery care in labor?